The Online Learning Consortium, in collaboration with Tyton Partners, has formally released the Courseware in Context Framework.

 Google has changed the name of its popular service Google Apps for Education to G Suite for Education.
 With this change comes several new features that have been added to some of the apps included in G Suite.
 These features use “machine intelligence” to facilitate and add more functionalities to Google Apps.

 MoodleCloud, a hosted service for the open source Moodle LMS, is giving schools the ability to purchase more user licenses of BigBlueButton as an add-on to the service.

 The curricula provider Great Minds is suing FedEx in New York City federal court, arguing that the delivery, printing and photocopying company should compensate the education organization for the money FedEx makes from requests from schools to copy materials that Great Minds created and makes available for free, on an open license.

-The University of California, Davis has recently gone public with its Inclusive Access initiative, a program that uses digital course materials in an effort to save students money.
+Avila University has adopted a course materials solution in an effort to save students money.

 Ed Map is expanding its portfolio of educational content with an array of openly licensed print and digital textbooks.

 From outsourcing to learning spaces, here's what was trending on our website last month.